-Then, just save them as MP3 clips to edit onto your podcast audio.
+Then, just save them as MP3 clips to edit onto your podcast files audio.
 You can tag them onto the beginning and end of every podcast.

 So listen to some podcasts, gain some inspiration from what other people are doing for intros and outros, and start designing your own to go along with your recorded podcast audio!

 My wife and I have been using Mixcraft to edit our audio for years.
 This is a paid tool, though there are also programs like ‘Audacity,’ which are free to use.